 Texas law requires that CPRIT grant awards be made by contract between the applicant and CPRIT.
 CPRIT grant awards are made to institutions or organizations, not to individuals.
 Award contract negotiation and execution will commence once the CPRIT Oversight Committee has approved an application for a grant award.
-CPRIT may require, as a condition of receiving a
+CPRIT may require, as a condition of receiving a grant award, that the grant recipient use CPRIT's electronic Grant Management System to exchange, execute, and verify legally binding grant contract documents and grant award reports.
+Such use shall be in accordance with CPRIT's electronic signature policy as set forth in chapter 701, section 701.25.

 Texas law specifies several components that must be addressed by the award contract, including needed compliance and assurance documentation, budgetary review, progress and fiscal monitoring, and terms relating to revenue sharing and intellectual property rights.
 These contract provisions are specified in CPRIT's Administrative Rules, which are available at www.cprit.texas.gov.
-Applicants are advised to review CPRIT's administrative rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in chapter 703, sections 703.10, 703.12.
+Applicants are advised to review CPRIT's administrative rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in chapter 703.10, 703.12.